-- 1. Remove the screw (M2x2.5) that secures the solid-state drive bracket to the system board. - 2.
-Slide and remove the solid-state drive bracket off the solid-state drive on the system board. - 3.
+- 1. Peel the mylar tape that secures the heat sink to the system board. - 2.
+Remove the screw (M2x2.5) that secures the solid-state drive bracket to the system board. - 3.
+Slide and remove the solid-state drive bracket off the solid-state drive on the system board. - 4.
 Slide and remove the solid-state drive off the solid-state drive slot on the system board.